ferrellsl/Graphapp/README.md

 those sources.
 MacOS users will need to ensure that they've installed XQuartz or other X window manager on the Mac in order to run the binaries properly.
 Pre-compiled binaries and a link-time library for Windows users can be found in the "Windows Binaries" folder of this repository.
 This repository has also been successfully compiled using cygwin.
+A progress-bar indicator has also been added to this fork which is not present in the original library.

 A complete reference manual can be found online at:  http://enchantia.com/software/graphapp/doc/manual/index.html